A mentally fit Upper Hunter community with a core value of wellbeing.

 On behalf of the WTAW Board of Directors, welcome to our website!

 What an amazing couple of years it has been in the Upper Hunter!
 Where there’s a Will has experienced overwhelming community engagement and support, especially financially.

 The concepts of positive education, prevention through education and striving to flourish as a community are becoming part of our everyday language.
 We are all learning what this means and how it can be achieved.

 The commitment from our school communities has been wonderful to see, the new connections and sharing amongst schools has been a positive outcome of the shared projects.

 Through the generosity of the Upper Hunter community, significant funds have been raised to ensure that WTAW can continue to deliver, especially as this devastating drought continues to impact our region and drain our resources and energy.

 Our mission at WTAW is: ‘To effect cultural change in the Upper Hunter through improved literacy of wellbeing and mental health in our schools, families and community.’

 This will happen as we continue to focus on prevention through education.
-Successful examples of this include ‘Slip Slop Slap’ this Australian campaign taught us all how we can prevent skin cancer, 120 documented learner driver hours is education to strive for road safety and equips our young drivers.
+Successful examples of this include ‘Slip Slop Slap’, this Australian campaign taught us all how we can prevent skin cancer, 120 documented learner driver hours is education to equip our young drivers and strive for road safety.
 WTAW is following this lead by adopting an education approach for wellbeing and mental health.